Fulton MX991/U Flashlight: Copies

-The MX-991/U has been widely copied over the years by various companies and nations including China (PRC), France, Great Britain, Italy, and Taiwan.
+The MX-991/U has been widely copied over the years by numerous companies and nations including China (PRC), France, Great Britain, Italy, and Taiwan.
 A postwar version of the TL-122-B (with the temporary use button under the switch) and TL-122-D flashlight (without switch guard) was produced in quantity for the French Army (marked Fr for "FRANCE" with 2 small crossed flags featuring the letter T for Transmission) and remained in service until approximately 1990.
-Both had a screwed on switch instead of the riveted one of the original model.
+Both used a switch attached with screws instead of the original's riveted design.
 Flashlights bearing the name TL-122 (but incorporating the modern deep-set lens and switchguard absent from the WWII original) have been produced in large numbers by manufacturers for the civilian market in recent years, along with no-name Asian-manufactured copies that utilize 'AA', 'C', and 'D' cells.
 Many of these copies use Phillips-head screws instead of rivets to attach the light switch to the battery housing.

 While similar flashlights are often sold online, at military PX stores or surplus dealers, Fulton Industries is the only current U.S. military contractor for the MX-991/U and all GI-issue flashlights are currently marked "Fulton" and "MX-991/U".

 Modifications

 Original MX-991/U flashlights can also accept custom LED lamp of the proper voltage, which greatly extend the battery life and provide brighter light than the standard PR krypton incandescent bulb.
-Other improvements include battery adaptors to accept modern lithium-ion batteries such as the 18650 battery, plus custom lenses and/or reflector housings to improve LED light pattern throw.
+Other improvements include battery adaptors to accept modern lithium-ion batteries such as the 18650 battery, custom glass lenses and new reflector designs to improve light throw.